Sudetendeutsches Freikorps

 Relying on the Convention for the Definition of Aggression, Czechoslovak president Edvard Beneš and the government-in-exile later regarded 17 September 1938, the day of establishment of the Sudetendeutsches Freikorps and beginning of its cross-border raids, as the beginning of the undeclared German–Czechoslovak war.
-This understanding has been assumed also by the contemporary Czech Constitutional Court.
-Meanwhile, Nazi Germany formally declared that Czech captives would be considered prisoners of war from 23 September onwards.
+This understanding has been confirmed in 1997 by the Czech Constitutional Court.
+Meanwhile, Nazi Germany formally declared that Czech captives would be considered prisoners of war from 23 September 1938 onwards.

 Background

-From 1918 to 1938, after the breakup of the Austro-Hungarian Empire, more than three million ethnic Germans were living in the Czech part of the newly created state of Czechoslovakia.
+From 1918 to 1938, after the breakup of the Austro-Hungarian Empire, more than three million ethnic Germans lived in the Czech part of the newly created state of Czechoslovakia.

-In 1933, as Adolf Hitler assumed power in Germany, Sudeten German pro-Nazi leader Konrad Henlein founded Sudeten German Party (SdP) that served as the branch of the Nazi Party for the Sudetenland.
+In 1933, as Adolf Hitler assumed power in Germany, Sudeten German pro-Nazi leader Konrad Henlein founded Sudeten German Party (SdP), the local branch of the Nazi Party for the Sudetenland.
 By 1935, the SdP was the second largest political party in Czechoslovakia.
-Shortly after the Anschluss of Austria to Germany, Henlein met with Hitler in Berlin on 28 March 1938, where he was instructed to raise demands unacceptable to the Czechoslovak government led by president Edvard Beneš.
-On 24 April, the SdP issued a series of demands upon the government of Czechoslovakia, that were known as the Carlsbad Program.
+Shortly after the Anschluss of Austria to Germany, Henlein met with Hitler in Berlin on 28 March 1938, where he was instructed to raise demands unacceptable to the Czechoslovak government of president Edvard Beneš.
+On 24 April, the SdP issued a series of demands upon the government of Czechoslovakia, known as the Carlsbad Program.
 Among the demands, Henlein demanded autonomy for Germans living in Czechoslovakia.
-The Czechoslovakian government responded by saying that it was willing to provide more minority rights to the German minority but it refused to grant them autonomy.
+The Czechoslovak government responded by saying that it was willing to provide more minority rights to the German minority but it refused to grant them autonomy.

-By June 1938, the party had over 1.3 million members, i.e. 40.6% of the ethnic German citizens of Czechoslovakia (40% of them women).
-During the last free democratic elections before the German occupation of Czechoslovakia, the May 1938 communal elections, the party gained 88% of ethnic German votes, taking over control of most municipal authorities in the Czech borderland.
-The country's mass membership made it one of the largest fascist parties in Europe at the time.
+By June 1938, the party had over 1.3 million members, i.e. 40.6% of the ethnic German citizens of Czechoslovakia, 40% of them women.
+During the last free democratic elections before the German occupation of Czechoslovakia, the May 1938 communal elections, the party received 88% of ethnic German votes, taking over control of most municipal governments in the Czech borderland.
+The country's membership made it one of the largest fascist parties in Europe at the time.

 The first major crisis took place in May 1938 after a partial Czechoslovak army mobilization.
 Activities of pro-Nazi ethnic Germans in the area led to a large flight of ethnic-Czech civilians and especially Jews.
-Hitler's increasing threats of attacking Czechoslovakia led to full mobilization on 22 September 1938.
-Many ethnic Germans refused to follow the Czechoslovak army mobilization order and either ran across the border to Germany and joined the Freikorps, continuing cross-border raids from there, or established Grün Freikorps units which were operating from Czechoslovak forests, receiving arms and equipment from Germany, and continuing raids against Czechoslovak authorities, Jews and Czechs, up until the German occupation of the Czechoslovak border areas following the Munich agreement.
+Hitler's escalating threats to attack Czechoslovakia led to full mobilization on 22 September 1938.
+Many ethnic Germans refused to follow the Czechoslovak army mobilization order and either moved across the border to Germany and joined the Freikorps, continuing to raid cross-border from there, or established Grün Freikorps units operating from Czechoslovak forests, receiving arms and equipment from Germany, and continuing raids against Czechoslovak authorities, Jews and Czechs, until the German occupation of the Czechoslovak border areas following the Munich agreement.